Click on a District Name Below to Go Directly to Their Page

 About Arizona's Conservation Districts

-The 1930's Dust Bowl caused wide-spread soil erosion and loss of plant and animal crops across America’s Great Plains, crippling our nation’s food supply.
-In response to this crisis, President Roosevelt established a national policy on soil conservation and a governmental organization under the USDA in 1935, and in 1942, local subdivisions of this organization were created and called Conservation Districts in Arizona (ARS Title 37, Chapter 6).
-There are 42 Conservation Districts (32 State and 10 Tribal) in Arizona that serve state, private, federal, and tribal lands, administered by a Board of Supervisors.
+The Dust Bowl of the 1930s caused wide-spread soil erosion and loss of plant and animal crops across America’s Great Plains, crippling our nation’s food supply.
+In response to this crisis, President Roosevelt established a national policy on soil conservation and a governmental organization under the USDA in 1935 (the Soil Conservation Service, now called the Natural Resources Conservation Service), and in 1942, local subdivisions of this organization were created.

 Identify resource problems by surveys, research, and consultation with landowners

-Coordinate planning to address resource problems among landowners and sstate and federal agencies
+Coordinate planning to address resource problems among landowners and state and federal agencies

 Obtain property or equipment and contract for the provision of technical and other services

 Seek funding from various sources to support implementation of conservation practices

 Conduct education and training programs for local landowners and other interests